Singh-Parmeet/TodoPortal/README.md

   ```
   npx husky add .husky/pre-push "npm run lint"
   ```
-  - Developer must commit his tasks at the end of the day, even if the task has not been completed
-  - Developer must create a pull request at the end of day, even if the task has not been completed, with a SUFFIX in subject name as `[WIP]:` e.g
-  `[WIP]: Setup of Jest with first unit test`
 ### IDE
 Our preferred IDE is `VSCODE`
 Please enable following plugins for your editor: